-Issues with Searching Criminal Records through Publically Available Court Websites
+Issues with Searching Criminal Records through Publicly Available Court Websites

 Oct 10, 2018

-There are issues with searching for criminal records on publically available court websites.
+There are issues with searching for criminal records on publicly available court websites.
 The indented language below was taken verbatim from one state's public access to court information website.
-Although it is the language from one particular website, it is reflective of most publically available court websites.
+Although it is the language from one particular website, it is reflective of most publicly available court websites.